Dockbit/docs/source/using-dockbit/plans.html.md

 ---
 title: Plans
 toc: true
-meta: Choose the correct plan for your organization.
+meta: Choose the right plan for your organization.
 ---

 When you first login to your Dockbit organization you will be on _Free plan_.
 See the table below to see how the different plans differ from each other.